 Alabama State University Educator Preparation Programs are approved by the Alabama State Department of Education (ALSDE).
 For a listing of State Approved programs please click to following link: Alabama State University Approved Programs (4/1/2023)

 CAEP and State Accreditation

 The College of Education’s accreditation was reaffirmed through a joint visit by the National Council for the Accreditation of Teacher Education (NCATE) and the Alabama State Department of Education (ALSDE) during its 2015 onsite visit.
 Although the merger between NCATE and TEAC had already begun, institutions of higher education had a choice to continue with a legacy NCATE visit or the new Council for the Accreditation of Educator Preparation (CAEP) visit.
 Alabama State University chose the legacy NCATE visit and was successfully reaffirmed.
 Since that time, ASU has submitted annual reports each year to CAEP.
 Recently, ASU submitted Continuous Improvement in Educator Preparation (CIEP) documents to the ALSDE for each of its programs.

 The School Counseling and Clinical and Mental Health Counseling programs are accredited through the Council for the Accreditation of Counseling and Related Educational Programs.
-The last accreditation visit was in 2013 when ASU achieved full accreditation for 7 years.
-The self-study was submitted in January 2020, and the onsite visit is scheduled for Fall 2020.
+The last accreditation visit was in 2022 when ASU achieved full accreditation.

 CAEP requires every Educator Preparation Provider (EPP) to report and prominently display data on its website relating to eight Annual Reporting Measures established by CAEP.

 Alabama Program-Specific Standards

 Alabama Standards for ALTA Certification Programs

 Other Program Specific Standards